dymmond/lilya/docs/en/docs/contrib/security/interaction.md

 This ensures that we get type checking and auto-completion support inside the function, making development smoother and more error-free.

-Now, you can directly access the current user in the *path operation functions* and handle the security mechanisms at the **Dependency Injection** level, using `Depends`.
+Now, you can directly access the current user in the *path operation functions* and handle the security mechanisms at the **Dependency Injection** level, using `Provides`.

 You can use any model or data for your security requirements (in this case, a Pydantic model `User`), but you're not limited to a specific data model, class, or type.

 For example:

 - Want to use an `id` and `email` instead of a `username` in your model?
 No problem, just use the same tools.
 - Prefer a `str` or a `dict`?
 Or perhaps a database class model instance directly?
 It all works seamlessly.
 - If you have bots, robots, or other systems logging in instead of users, and they only need an access token, that's fine too.

-You can use any model, class, or database structure that fits your application's needs. **Esmerald**'s dependency injection system makes it easy and flexible for all cases.
+You can use any model, class, or database structure that fits your application's needs. **Lilya**'s dependency injection system makes it easy and flexible for all cases.

 ## Code size so far